1 Samuel 17: David and Saul (17:31–39)

 When the news of David inquiring about the reward reached Saul, the king summoned David, but showed his objection to David's appearance as a youth to fight Goliath, who was a "warrior" (Hebrew: 'ish milhamah) 'since his youth'.
 Saul apparently ignored the words of his attendants in the previous chapter, that David was a "brave man" and a "warrior" (Hebrew: 'ish milhamah; 1 Samuel 16:18).
-To counter Saul's objection, David spoke about his victories against lions and bears in close combats, without mentioning his sling, because a battle against Goliath was supposed to be a "single-armed infantry combat".
+To counter Saul's objection, David spoke about his victories against lions and bears in close combat, without mentioning his sling, because a battle against Goliath was supposed to be a "single-armed infantry combat".
 David's words convinced Saul, who declared "YHWH be with" David (the same words Saul's servants said about David in 16:18).

 Saul wanted to lend his personal armor to dress David for battle, hoping that in a victory he could claim some responsibility, but after trying them on, David declined to use it because he was not used to dressing like that and, as later was shown, his battle plan would not require the armor.